The-Microservice-Dungeon/docs/docs/rules/architecture.md

 * Forth `Players` upgrade their `Robots` by buing upgrades or single use Items with the "buy" command

-## Map
+## Map Service

-Map manages the gameworld and is responsible for generating and linking planets and their resources.
+* The Map service manages the gameworld(map) and is responsible for generating and linking planets and their resources.

+* Planets can be spacestations, whrere trading is posible.

+* A minable ressource is located on a planet.

+* The `Robots` are moving across the planets.

+* The information about neighbouring Planets is providet by the `Map`

 ## GameLog